Paula & Robbie (Bert) Warke

 Paula & Robbie actually met in a cave in Mexico – no kidding!
 Kindred spirits, they decided a few years ago to build a climbing wall.
 They had no idea where that journey would take them, except for back to Devon.
 After five years of very hard work, they realised their dream of even more hard work!

-Robbie and Paula can be found most days dishing out tea and abuse in equal measures, working silly hours, and trying to make order out of the chaos they have created.
-They love their work, and their climbing wall, and their staff, and their crazy little dog Meghan.
+Robbie can be found most days dishing out tea and abuse in equal measures, working silly hours, and trying to make order out of the chaos they have created.
+Paula keeps a hand in by teaching yoga at the centre and having a little climb when her injured shoulder allows.
+They love their work, their climbing wall, their staff, and their crazy little dog Meghan.

 Robbie has worked for over 25 years in the outdoor industry in Devon, climbed on some of the most outrageous bits of rock and ice around the world and caved in some of the deepest caves on earth.
 He is an MIA, CIC, and a technical safety specialist in roped access and industrial work at height techniques.
 He is the general manager of Dart Rock, and irritatingly one of the best climbers here.
 Robbie is a technical nerd and will tell you anything you want to know about the gear you are using or the music you are listening to.

 Paula is a geologist by training, and an American by birth.
 She loves everything in the outdoors, but her first love will always be caving.
-She has caved throughout North America and the UK and has conducted extensive research in Mid-Atlantic karst areas of the US.
+She has caved throughout North America , the UK and Europe and has conducted extensive research in Mid-Atlantic karst areas of the US.
 She swears she isn’t really a climber, but she has been known to tackle some impressive extremes and long adventure routes both stateside and in the UK, including a memorable journey up the Old Man of Hoy.
-Now that the wall is up and running she is hoping to complete her ML and SPA soon, and would really like to start working towards her CIC (cave instructor certificate).
+Now that the wall is up and running she has returned to her first love for rocks and works as a professional geologist, but she would secretly like to run away and join the circus (if there weren’t any clowns), and would really like to start working towards her CIC (cave instructor certificate).

 Colin has always loved the outdoorsy stuff, growing up spendingweekends on Dartmoor, and working in the New Forest and The Cotswolds.
 He particularly likes to escape to the mountains of North Wales.